 Romantically situated, these famous 75 acres of landscaped gardens are located on an isthmus surrounded by two large natural lochs.
-At one end the ruined Castle Kennedy overlooks a beautiful herbaceous walled garden with Lochinch Castle at the other end.
-With over 300 years of planting there is an impressive collection of rare trees, rhododendrons, exotic shrubs, and featuring many spectacular Champion Trees (tallest or largest of their type).
-The stunning snowdrop walks, daffodils, spring flowers, rhododendron and magnolia displays, and herbaceous borders make this a 'must visit' garden throughout the year.
-Champion Trees: 6 British, 11 Scottish and 25 for Dumfries and Galloway and 9 trees described as ‘otherwise remarkable’.
+At one end, the ruined Castle Kennedy overlooks a beautiful herbaceous walled garden with Lochinch Castle at the other end.
+With over 300 years of planting, there is an impressive collection of rare trees, rhododendrons, exotic shrubs and many spectacular Champion Trees.
+The stunning snowdrop walks, daffodils, spring flowers, rhododendron and magnolia displays and herbaceous borders make this a ‘must visit’ garden throughout the year.
+Champion Trees: 95 in total; including 12 British, 30 Scottish, 44 for Dumfries and Galloway and 9 trees described as ‘otherwise remarkable’.

 This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.